kosiokarchev/clipppy/docs/source/userguide.rst

         .. note:: The usual caveats of `torch.tensor` apply.
 In particular, a copy is **always** made, even if the ``data`` is a `Tensor <torch.Tensor>` with the requested properties.
 Furthermore, if an explicit ``device`` argument is not given, any non-`Tensor <torch.Tensor>` ``data`` will be (copied and) placed on the default ``torch`` device, whereas a `Tensor <torch.Tensor>` will be (copied and) **kept on the same device**.
 Use, therefore, :term:`\!tensor:default <!tensor:DTYPE>` to ensure that the result is placed on the default device.

+        .. [#] Arguably, it's simpler to convert a single number to a tensor: ``!tensor 42``.
+This also works but is slightly frowned upon.
         .. [#dtypebrackets] If you're confused about the brackets here, remember that `torch.get_default_dtype` is a function and needs to be called with no arguments.

     ``!tensor:DTYPE``